-All of the lawful decrees issued after 2012 are supposed to be published, including all relevant decrees that preceded these final decrees.
+All of the lawful judgements issued after 2012 are supposed to be published, including all relevant judgements that preceded these final judgements.
 Data are updated from the database of the Ministry of Justice weekly.

 Detailed explanation can be found in Act on courts.

 One of the following explanations may apply: